 Because of its polarization, water can pull apart polar molecules, such as table salt, NaCl, where the positive sodium Na+ is attracted by the negative end of the water molecule and the negative chlorine Cl– by the positive end.
 This is what makes water a good solvent.
 One can see the advantage of this from another angle.
 Remember entropy?
 Nature wants higher entropy, meaning more disorder.
 But NaCl forms a highly ordered crystal structure.
 When the molecules are pulled apart in water, a more disordered state is achieved and entropy increases.
 Voilà!

-Non-polar molecules are not soluble.
+On the other hand, non-polar molecules are not soluble.
 They are called hydrophobic, because they do not “like” water.
 NaCl likes it and so is called hydrophilic.
 This has some amazing and important consequences.

 The behavior of solvents in aqueous solutions is a very important subject in biochemistry — and a fairly vast one.
 Let us look at one interesting and essential type of compound: Ampiphatic compounds have some regions that are polar or charged, therefore hydrophilic, and others that are not polar or charged and so are hydrophobic.
 In the figure below, we consider molecules illustrated as having a green hydrophilic head and long, yellow hydrophobic tails.
 When they are dissolved in water, the hydrophobic parts flee the water and tend to group together (like people grouped together facing outwards in the midst of a pack of threatening wolves), leaving the hydrophilic parts on the outside turned towards the water.
 The result is a spherical blob called a micelle.